Skip to content

 apiKey: ${env:ANTHROPIC_API_KEY}

 References a pre-registered SDK client by name.
-This is the recommended pattern for production because it supports Azure AD, managed identity, custom retry policies, and any authentication method the SDK supports.
+This is the recommended pattern for production because it supports Microsoft Entra ID, managed identity, custom retry policies, and any authentication method the SDK supports.

 model: